Jeff-Haas/qupath_utils/pages/telegram.md

 It will open Telegram on your computer, to the BotFather account.

-- Send the message "/newbot" (no quotes) to BotFather by clicking Start at the bottom of the window, and follow the instructions that come back.
+- Send the message `/newbot` to BotFather by clicking Start at the bottom of the window, and follow the instructions that come back.
 You will answer two questions (naming your bot) and then it will display a bunch of text.
 I suggest you copy the block of text into a document and save it, it has your token to access the Telegram API.

 You have set up your Telegram account and added an auto-responding "bot" to it.